 The University of Otago is New Zealand’s oldest and most attractive university, an institution with an international reputation for excellence in scientific research and teaching.

-OUASSA is designed to introduce potentially high achieving Year 13 students to cutting edge research by means of practical projects held over two 5 day residential science camps and on-line support through our Virtual Academy.
+Science Academy (OUASSA) is designed to introduce potentially high achieving Year 13 students to cutting edge research by means of practical projects held over two 5-day residential science camps and online support through our Virtual Academy.

 Residential Science Camps